AlgoStepCompany/RynnaWebOS-Original/README.md

 2 - Design a MySQL database (compatibility MySQLi)

-3 - Inject the file "inj-MySQL.sql" on your MySQL database
+3 - Inject the file "inj-MySQLi.sql" on your MySQL database

 4 - In "www" (root of your site) drop the contents of the project in a file that you will have previously created:
 Example: